OpenKinect/libfreenect/OpenNI2-FreenectDriver/README.md

         cp -L lib/OpenNI2-FreenectDriver/libFreenectDriver.{so,dylib} ${Repository}

 OpenNI2-FreenectDriver is built with a static libfreenect, so you do not need to include libfreenect when deploying.
-However, you will need to make sure target systems have libusb and all other libfreenect dependencies.
+However, you will need to make sure target systems have libusb and all other dependencies listed in `ldd libFreenectDriver.so`.

 __________________________________________________